PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Dijkstra's Algorithm

 * Let the node at which we are starting be called the _initial node_.
-Let the distance of node $Y$ be the distance from the initial node to $Y$.
+Let the distance of node __Y__ be the distance from the initial node to __Y__.
 Dijkstra's algorithm will assign some initial distance values and will try to improve them step by step.

 ---